 REPATRIATION BY CHOICE OR EMPLOYMENT

 For some, the experience of repatriation involves no personal choice.
 I realize my family’s privilege to choose so – both moving abroad and back again.
-This piece reflects my personal experience.
+This piece reflects my personal account.
 While working through my own emotions, it turns out I’m not alone.
 In fact, the topic has been studied and written about extensively.
 For me, consuming others’ experiences has resonated and helped.

 I loved this article from Kisha Solomon writing after years of living in Spain and returning to the United States.
 Her post “How To Deal When You Head Back Home: 6 Stages of Adjusting After Living Abroad” was quite insightful and helpful.